 Over the years, CST has become increasingly recognized as an effective treatment for many types of conditions and dysfunctions.
-As such, some treatments may be reimbursable by your insurance carrier.
-We are glad to provide you with a receipt for your treatment so that you can submit it to your insurance carrier.
-We ask that payment be made to us at the time services are rendered.
+Sessions may be reimbursable by your insurance carrier.

 Since no two people have the same needs, each person is treated as an individual.
 The first step is to be evaluated by one of our therapists.
 Our priority is to listen to and evaluate your body.
 We also consider your symptoms as you describe them, along with any previous diagnoses.
 We can then sit down together to discuss the treatment program that best suits you as an individual.

 The positive effects of CST can be quite pronounced.
 The light touch we use can actually induce the spontaneous release of accumulated tensions in any part of the body.
 This release often allows the healing process to begin.
 If the source of dysfunction is within the craniosacral system itself, noticeable improvement may be achieved after the first visit.

 For those undergoing CST for health maintenance, there may be an overall sensation of simply feeling better after a session.
 The length of time it takes to know if CST has helped you is all based on your individual needs and particular circumstances.

 The process of finding and resolving an individual’s core problems so that adaptational energies can be used for more constructive purposes is aided by the extended and concentrated treatment of hands-on therapy for several hours a day, several days in a row, so that the reforming of old adaptational patterns may be countered.

 This approach has proven to be successful for many who

 have been using their energies to adapt and survive rather than grow and